 Let's face it, we are in an energy crisis.
 We, as a society, are busy, stressed, need more physical activity and sometimes have poor eating habits — all contributing to low energy levels.
-One way to fix our energy deficit is how we eat.
+One way to fix our energy deficit is to eat better.
 The right combinations of food can give you a boost.
 Follow these five strategies to maximize your energy.

 Eating every three to four hours can help to fuel a healthy metabolism, maintain muscle mass and prevent between-meal hunger that can lead to unwise snacking.
-If you're currently only eating one to two meals a day, this will be an adjustment.
-As you're learning how to eat more frequently throughout the day, remind yourself that you will feel better and be more focused when you have fuel in your system on a regular basis.
+If you only are eating one to two meals a day, this will be an adjustment.
+As you learn how to eat more frequently throughout the day, remind yourself that you will feel better and be more focused when you have fuel in your system on a regular basis.

 Balance Your Plate